 One minute you're way up high and then down really low.
 There are a lot of ups and downs with this walk.

 For starters, many people take picnics to the Rotorua Redwoods.
-A number of picnic tables are located outside the iSite building.
+A number of picnic tables are located outside the visitor information building.
 Inside, you can purchase coffee, tea, etc., and muffins and other snack foods.

 A brand new lot of toilets opened at the Redwoods on August 6th 2013.
 Different aren't they?
 Combining art that features New Zealand's endangered birds gives rise to an educational component that everyone can enjoy.